u8array/Thomisidae/README.md

 If you already have other tools configured in `mcp.json`, you can add this server without removing them.

-3. Enable the tool in LM Studio.
+3. In LM Studio, enable the tool.
 The application will perform the MCP handshake and call `tools/list`.
 Once the handshake succeeds, the available tools appear in the integrations/plugins list.

 After installation you should see the tools listed as an integration/plugin:

 ![LM Studio: installed and initialized](docs/installed.png)

-### Tool arguments
+## Tool arguments

 - fetch_url_text
     - url (string, required)